henrywoo/Generative-AI-In-Action/source/ch6-llm/security/report/README.md

-# Secure LLM Code Assistant

 ## Overview

 Large language models (LLMs) introduce new security risks.
 They are increasingly trained on massive codebases and used to generate code better and better.
 However, LLMs [lack awareness of security and are found to frequently produce unsafe code.](https://arxiv.org/abs/2302.05319).
-The goal of this document is to leverage a combination of traditional security analysis tool and latest LLMs to ensure the security of the generated code.
+The goal of this work is to ensure the generated code secure and compliant.

 ## Background

-Code vulnerability detection methods can be categorized to static, dynamic and
+We categorize the solutions to basic rule-based static analysis, more advanced data and dependency based static analysis, and deep learning methods as follows.

 ### Rule-Based Pattern Matching

 Pattern-matching tools use predefined rules to identify known vulnerabilities.
 These tools scan the codebase for patterns that match known vulnerability signatures.

-#### Meta Insecure Code Detector
+#### Insecure Code Detector

-Meta Insecure Code Detector is another pattern-matching tool that scans codebases for insecure patterns.
+Insecure Code Detector is a pattern-matching tool that scans code for insecure patterns.
 It uses a database of known insecure patterns and applies them to the code to identify potential issues.

 ### Static Analysis